 Solomon pleaded guilty to the charges in January and was just sentenced after attending his son’s high school graduation, apologizing to the court and his family before being led off in handcuffs.

 The Chief was offered $8,000 at the time to provide security for drug deals involving 30 pounds of cocaine.
 In other words, he would ensure the drug deal went down without the dealers getting robbed.
 The Tasers he offered to purchase for the agents posing as dealers are those that are only available for police.
+They have problems with citizenship.

 The undercover FBI agents recorded the alleged cocaine deals and audio conversations between Solomon, an informant, and the agents.
 In addition, he allegedly made comments in the recordings that he had gotten away with other crimes for which he was never charged.
 It was the crimes he was convicted of and this brazen admission of others that caused the federal judge to sentence him to 135 months in prison.